vj-sananda/hw_interview_questions/README.md

 This repository contains a collection of commonly asked VLSI/RTL interview questions.
-Solutions are presented as fully synthesizable System Verilog along with a fully self-checking SystemC/SCV verification environment.
+Solutions are presented as fully synthesizable System Verilog along with fully self-checking SystemC/SCV verification environments.

 Important reminder: these are not necessarily questions I myself ask, or may have been asked in the past, and any mention of any company